 No time for frequent watering?
 Looking for a plant you can pretty much ignore?
 Say hello to the practically indestructible snake plant.

 Snake plants only need watering once a month in the winter, and once every 2 weeks the rest of the year.
 These popular indoor plants have long thick leaves that store water, and can even thrive in dark corners.
-Ideally you’d keep them away from intense sunlight, but on the whole, it would be be fairly difficult to kill a snake plant.
+Ideally, you’d keep them away from intense sunlight, but on the whole, it would be fairly difficult to kill a snake plant.